AdekunleOjo/Case_study/README.md

 The data cleaning was done on power query in PowerBi

 several steps was taken during the cleaning of the data
-- Removing duplicates: 146 duplicates was found and were removed from dataset of 65535 rows
+- Removing duplicates: 146 duplicates were found and were removed from dataset of 65535 rows
 - changing of data type: The incorrect columns data types were changed to correct data type
 - Replacing value: numerous incorrect spellings were found and they were replaced with the correct ones.